 In the past it was widely believed that hibernation and daily torpor were restricted to a few mammals and birds from cold climates.
-However, over recent years the number of known heterothermic species has increased substantially and these are found in a wide diversity of avian and mammalian taxa and in a variety of climatic regions ranging from arctic and alpine areas to the tropics.
+However, over recent years the number of known heterothermic species has increased substantially and these are found in diverse avian and mammalian taxa and in a variety of climatic regions including arctic and alpine areas, deserts, as well as the subtropics and tropics (Table 1).
+See also: Alpine Ecosystems; Arctic Ecosystems; Mammalia

 In birds, hibernation similar to that of mammals is presently known only for one North American nightjar relative, the common poorwill (Phalaenoptilus nuttallii; Brigham, 1992).
 Body temperatures of poorwills fall from about 38°C during normothermia to about 5°C during torpor and in southern California and Arizona they may remain torpid for several days in winter.
+See also: Aves (Birds)

 In contrast to hibernation, daily torpor in birds is common.
 Many birds have normothermic body temperatures around 40°C whereas during daily torpor, body temperatures are usually in the range of 10-30°C, depending on the species.
 In diurnal birds daily torpor occurs at night.
 In nocturnal birds daily torpor often commences in the second part of the night or early in the morning, and two torpor bouts per day appear common (i.e. first torpor bout at night, second in the morning after arousal near sunrise; or first bout in the morning, second bout in the afternoon after arousal near midday).
-Daily torpor is known from several avian orders including todies (Coraciiformes), mouse birds (Coliiformes), swifts (Apodiformes), hummingbirds (Trochiliformes), nightjars (Caprimulgiformes), pigeons (Columbiformes), and martins, woodswallows and sunbirds (Passeriformes) (Reintersen, 1983).
+Daily torpor is known from many species in several avian orders including todies and kookaburras, mouse birds, swifts, hummingbirds, owls, nightjars, pigeons, and martins, woodswallows and sunbirds (McKechnie and Lovegrove, 2002; Schleucher, 2004; Smit and McKechnie, 2010).
 The largest bird presently known to enter daily torpor is the Australian tawny frogmouth (500 g), a nightjar relative (Körtner et al., 2000).
+See also: Hummingbirds (Trochilidae)

-In mammals, hibernation (prolonged torpor) occurs in many species from all three mammalian subclasses (Geiser and Ruf, 1995).
-Hibernators include the egg-laying echidna of Australia (Monotremata), a South American marsupial, the colocolo or monito del monte, Dromiciops australis (Microbiotheriidae), and members of at least two Australian marsupial families, the pygmy-possums (Burramyidae) and feathertail gliders (Acrobatidae).
-In the placental mammals, hibernation occurs in rodents (dormice, marmots, chipmunks, ground squirrels, hamsters), perhaps in some elephant shrews (Macroscelidea; Lovegrove et al., 2001), some small primates (fat-tailed lemur), bats (Microchiroptera), and the insectivores (hedgehogs, tenrecs).
+In mammals, hibernation (multiday torpor) occurs in many species from all three mammalian subclasses (Geiser and Ruf, 1995).
+Hibernators include the egg-laying echidnas of Australia (Grigg et al., 2004; Morrow and Nicol, 2009), the South American marsupial Monito del monte (Bozinovic et al., 2004), and members of at least two Australian marsupial families, the pygmy-possums